S-a-b-a-r-i-s-h/S-a-b-a-r-i-s-h/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sabrusabarish@gmail.com](mailto:sabrusabarish@gmail.com)
-* 🚀  I'm currently learning DSA.
-* 🧠  I'm learning Next.js
+* 🧠  I'm a Next.js Developer
 * ⚡  Active Learner

 ### Skills